glowkeeper/P3D/docs/unityFundamentals.md

 }
 ```

-We have added the Debug command here to check if the Jump action is working.
+You have added the Debug command here to check if the Jump action is working.
 This outputs the words "Jump Pressed" to the Console window.

 Save the script and run the project.
 When you push the space bar you should get the following in the Console window: